tomoko-tiba/Paradise_CCI_Graduation_Project2023/README.md

 ### Game style thoughts

-## Plan 1
+### - Plan 1

 The game is set in a pink paradise, primarily composed of scenes resembling a household, such as bedrooms and kitchens, symbolizing the stereotypical daily life of women.
-Within this paradise, you will encounter many women look like Barbie dolls, all sharing the same appearance, representing the standardized image of women.
+Within this paradise, you will encounter many women look like Barbie dolls, all sharing the same appearance, representing the standardized image of women. <br>
+However, The character controlled by the player looks very different from the other women, as she does not conform to the mainstream aesthetic. **Because her appearance is not recognized by the evaluation system in the paradise, the player faces attacks from other characters,** with the attacks being manifested in the form of language, represented as tangible bullets when the player encounters other characters. <br>
+Actually, the true antagonists in the paradise are not these women characters but** a gigantic eye **at the center of the paradise. **Characters have become hostile due to the mental contamination caused by the boss's influence.** The player's skills can temporarily restore clarity to these characters,** and the player needs to find clues within the scenes and help the characters regain their consciousness through chatting.**

 **visual reference**